 Cem Catbas, Artistic Director

-Cem Catbas is the owner of Baltimore Ballet School and Co-founder and the Artistic Director of Baltimore Ballet Company.
+Cem Catbas is the owner and the Artistic Director of Baltimore Ballet School and the Co-founder and the Chairman of Baltimore Ballet Company.
 He danced principal roles with Pittsburgh Ballet Theatre, Istanbul State Opera and Ballet, Istanbul Contemporary Ballet, and Koblenz Ballet in Germany in addition to Baltimore Ballet.

-He danced the title role of Romeo in Romeo and Juliet with the Istanbul State Opera and Ballet, The Monk in Carmina Burana (Kent Stowell’s production for the Pacific Northwest Ballet) and the title role of Dracula in Ben Stevenson’s (Houston Ballet) Dracula with the Pittsburgh Ballet Theatre, the title role of Peer Gynt and Cavalier in The Nutcracker with the Koblenz Ballet, the title role of Spartacus, Albrecht in Giselle, and Solor in La Bayadère with the Baltimore Ballet along with numerous others.
+He danced the title role of Romeo in Romeo and Juliet with the Istanbul State Opera and Ballet, The Monk in Carmina Burana (Kent Stowell’s production for the Pacific Northwest Ballet) and the title role of Dracula in Ben Stevenson’s (Houston Ballet) Dracula with the Pittsburgh Ballet Theatre, the title role of Peer Gynt and Cavalier in The Nutcracker with the Koblenz Ballet, the title role of Spartacus, Albrecht in Giselle, Solor in La Bayadère, and Lucien d’Hervilly in Paquita with the Baltimore Ballet along with numerous others.

 Awards he has won include the 2006 and 2002 Individual Artist Award for Excellence in Solo Dance Performance from the Maryland State Arts Council, 1st prize in The 1st International Seleznyov Ballet Competition in 1991, and The Most Promising Dancer Award from the city of Istanbul.